 Below is the topmost Comparison between Stock vs Equities–

-|Trading On Stock Exchanges||Stocks are those equity shares which are traded on stock exchanges.||Equities are not traded on stock exchanges.|
+|Trading On Stock Exchanges||Stocks are those equity shares that trade on stock exchanges.||Equities are not traded on stock exchanges.|

-|Public Participation||Stocks involve general public participation.||Equities does not involve general public participation.|
+|Public Participation||Stocks involve general public participation.||Equities do not involve general public participation.|

-|Price Fluctuations||Prices of a stock fluctuate on a daily basis based on demand and supply of the stock.||Price of Equity does not fluctuate as they are not traded and hence does not attract any demand or supply.|
+|Price Fluctuations||Stock prices fluctuate daily based on the demand and supply of the stock.||Equity prices do not fluctuate because they are not traded and do not generate demand or supply.|

-|Value||No. of Stock multiplied by Price of stock gives the market valuation of the company.||No. of equity multiplied by the face of a value of equity gives book value of the company.|
+|Value||No. of Stock multiplied by the stock price gives the company’s market valuation.||No. of equity multiplied by the face of the equity value gives the company’s book value.|

-|At the time of acquisition or Merger or Acquisition||Value of Stock is considered while Acquisition or Merger & Amalgamation to determine the valuation of a company.||Value of Equity is not considered while Acquisition or Merger & Amalgamation to determine the valuation of a company.|
+|At the time of acquisition or Merger Acquisition||Value of Stock is considered, while Acquisition Merger & Amalgamation determine a company’s valuation.||Value of Equity is not considered, while Acquisition, Merger, and amalgamation determine a company’s valuation.|

-|Listing on Stock exchanges||For Equity share to be termed as stock, equity needs to listed on at least one of the stock exchange compulsorily.||Equity need not be necessarily listed on stock exchanges.|
+|Listing on Stock exchanges||For Equity shares to be termed as stock, equity must be listed on at least one stock exchange compulsorily.||Listing equity on stock exchanges is not a requirement.|